Team Adventure Caving

 'This is real caving with helmets, overalls and headlamps,' he adds, 'and it involves a lot of crawling through narrow spaces and sometimes through a bit of water as well.
 Cavers will see stalactites, stalagmites and the rare helictites.
 This is real adventure stuff and a trip with memories that will last a long time.'

 If you wish to extend your time with TBI Adventures, you can add quad biking and abseiling to your itinerary.
-The abseiling option offers adventurers up to 3 descents down a 40-metre cliff face, while there are 2 different routes to choose from for those who wish to try out the 160cc quad bikes.
+The abseiling option offers adventurers up to three descents down a 40m cliff face, while there are two different routes to choose from for those who wish to try out the 160cc quad bikes.

 The famous Cango Caves are also located near Oudtshoorn.
-Here travellers can experience a more sedate cave tour.
+Here you can experience a more sedate cave tour.